-I sent the following short message out via social media just over a week ago.
+I recently sent out the following social media post:

 This was my favourite reply: